tuned-org-uk/vibrational-deduction-transformer/README.md

 This architecture is related to NVIB (Nonparametric Variational Information Bottleneck).
 It applies pre-built semantic spectral filters and inline memory to VAE to save learning steps by identifying the object of learning via spectral methods.

+The feature-space Laplacian $$L_f$$ (as in Graph Wiring) replaces the basis of the latent space and the prior over mode weights, leaving reparameterization itself still diagonal and cheap .

 The architecture follows the progression in *The Little Book of Generative AI Foundations* (Chen, 2026) and is grounded in the VDT paper (Moriondo, 2026):